romanz/amodem/README.md

 008df57d4f3ed6e7a25d25afd57d04fc73140e8df604685bd34fcab58f5ddc01  data.tx
 ```

-- Start the receiver, which will wait for the sender to start:
+- Start the receiver (will wait for the sender to start):
 ```
 ~/receiver $ amodem-cli recv -vv -i data.rx
 ```

-- Start the sender, which will modulate the data and start the transmission:
+- Start the sender (will modulate the data and start the transmission):
 ```
 ~/sender $ amodem-cli send -vv -o data.tx
 ```